(In the) Shadow of a Guardian

 The cache is a regular sized container starting with nice swag and a pencil and logbook.
 Please trade fairly, sign the logbook, and return the cache as you found it to keep it a fun find for future cachers.

-If you want to know more about Potosa’s husband, you might want to read the description on this cache: “Shadow of the Founder”
+While visiting this cache, I suggest that you look across the way from Potosa.
+If you've got good eyes, you will see her husband, Julien Dubuque, on the opposite bluff.
+If you want to know more about him, you might want to read the description on this cache: “Shadow of the Founder”

 Uvqqra ba gur cyngrnh.